 - 1/2 teaspoon salt

-- 4 cups very coarsely chopped fresh ripe figs ( 1 1/2 to 2 pounds)
+- 4 cups very coarsely chopped fresh ripe figs, halved or quartered lengthwise ( 1 1/2 to 2 pounds)

 - 2 tablespoons lemon juice, or cider vinegar or white vinegar